Laminated glass and toughened glass. They are frequently mistaken for one another and confused as being one and same product. They’re not.

 Both ECO+ and VELUX offer this on their centre pivot pitched roof windows as standard.
 ECO+ also offers this dual glazing across its flat rooflight range.

-RoofLITE prefers toughened glass only on its roof windows, as do REAL on its collection of aluminium bifolds, aluminium sliders and aluminium French doors.
+RoofLITE prefers toughened glass only on its roof windows, as do REAL on its collection of aluminium bifolds and aluminium sliders.

 Made to measure services, such as what we offer on our Korniche roof lanterns and Signature flat glass rooflights, can be customised with any internal/external combination of laminated glass and toughened glass.